Thomas-Power/fintech-lab/README.md

 ### To Use:

-With all dependencies installed simply launch MysqlInitializer to build necessary table, no other set up required.
 The package allows use and entry from any class:

 **fintech-lab.GraphFactory** is the highest level entry point which can automatically sourcing, analysis and graphing of statistical from given short simple parameters